Phylicia Rashad: 2004–2018: Theatre roles and acclaim

-Film and television

-Rashad joined the cast of the ABC soap opera One Life to Live to play publicist Courtney Wright in 1983.
-She is best known for the role of attorney Clair Huxtable on the NBC sitcom The Cosby Show.
-The show, which ran from 1984 to 1992, starred Bill Cosby as obstetrician Heathcliff "Cliff" Huxtable, and focused on their life with their five children.
-In 1985, Rashad co-hosted the NBC telecast of the Macy's Thanksgiving Day Parade with Pat Sajak and Bert Convy.

-When Cosby returned to TV comedy in 1996 with CBS's Cosby, he called Rashad to play Ruth Lucas, his character's wife.
-The pilot episode had been shot with Telma Hopkins, but Cosby fired the executive producer and replaced Hopkins with Rashad.
-The sitcom ran from 1996 to 2000.
-That year, Cosby also asked Rashad to work on his animated television series Little Bill, in which the actress voiced Bill's mother, Brenda, until the show's end in 2004.
-She also played a role in the pre-show of the Dinosaur ride at Walt Disney World's Animal Kingdom theme park as Dr. Helen Marsh, the head of the Dino Institute.

-Rashad played "Kill Moves"' wealthy mother on Everybody Hates Chris on December 9, 2007.
+Rashad played "Kill Moves"' wealthy mother on the Chris Rock created sitcom Everybody Hates Chris on December 9, 2007.
 In 2007 she appeared as Winnie Guster in the Psych episode "Gus's Dad May Have Killed an Old Guy".
 She returned to the role in 2008, in the episode "Christmas Joy".
 In February 2008, Rashad portrayed Lena Younger in the television film adaptation of A Raisin in the Sun, directed by Kenny Leon.
 It starred core members of the cast of the 2004 Broadway revival at the Royale Theatre of Lorraine Hansberry's 1959 play, including Audra McDonald as Ruth Younger, and Sean Combs as Walter Lee Younger.
 The television film adaption debuted at the 2008 Sundance Film Festival and was broadcast by ABC on February 25, 2008.
-According to Nielsen Media Research, the program was watched by 12.7 million viewers and ranked #9 in the ratings for the week ending March 2, 2008.
+According to Nielsen Media Research, the program was watched by 12.7 million viewers and ranked No. 9 in the ratings for the week ending March 2, 2008.